-Clause A5 of the Code of Conduct- "A broker shall abide by all the provisions of the Securities and Exchange Commission of Pakistan Act, 1997 ("the Act") and the rules, regulations issued by the Commission and the stock exchange from time to time as may be applicable to him".
+Clause A5 of the Code of Conduct- "A broker shall abide by all the provisions of the Securities and Exchange Commission of Pakistan Act.
+1997 ("the Act") and the rules regulations issued by the Commission and the stock exchange from time to time as may be applicable to him.

-- On September 04, 2007, the Respondent was called upon to show cause in writing within seven days and appear before the undersigned on September 13, 2007 for a hearing, to be attended either in person and/or through an authorized representative.
-However, on Respondent's request hearing was re-fixed for September 18, 2007. - The hearing was attended by Mr. Shah Zeb Khan, General Manager of the Respondent and Mr. Asad Ullah Javied.
-Advocate, who argued the case and also submitted written reply dated September 12, 2007. - 7.
+- On August 30, 2007, the Respondent was called upon to show cause in writing within seven days and appear before the undersigned on September 10, 2007 for a hearing, to be attended either in person and/or through an authorized representative.
+However, on the Respondent's request the date of hearing was re-fixed for September 18, 2007. - The hearing was attended by Mr. Khushnud Ahmed Gulzar.
+Director.
+Mr. Amjad Ali, Manager Accounts and Mr. Asad Ullah Javied.
+Advocate of the Respondent, who argued the case and also submitted written reply to the SCN dated September 06, 2007 to the Commission. - 7.
 A summary of the contentions and objections that were raised by the Respondent in its written submissions and during the hearing and findings and conclusions of the Commission on the same are as follows:

-8. Preliminary Objections
+Preliminary Objections

-- 8.1 The objections raised by the Respondent on the Enquiry conducted by the Enquiry Officer are given as under:- - The Enquiry Officer was not appointed in accordance with the provisions of Section 21 of the Ordinance.
-For the purpose of enquiry under Section 21 of the Ordinance a 'person' has to be appointed as enquiry officer, whereas Ford Rhodes Sidat Hyder & Co. is neither a natural person nor a legal person.
+- 8.1 The objections raised by the Respondent on the Enquiry conducted by the Enquiry Officer are given as under- - The Enquiry Officer was not appointed in accordance with the provisions of Section 21 of the Ordinance For the purpose of enquiry under section 21 of the Ordinance a person has to be appointed as enquiry officer, whereas Ford Rhodes Sidat Hyder & Co. is neither a natural person nor a legal person.